RibelH/Propaganda-Effectiveness-Score/README.md

-# Trustworthiness of LLMs: An Evaluation of Propagandistic Misuse
+# Propaganda Effectiveness Score (LLM Trustworthiness: Quantifying the Propagandistic Effectiveness of LLM-generated News Articles.)

+Author: Robert Hemengül

 NOTE: This repository created in the context of a bachelor thesis focusing on the trustworthiness of Large Language Models (LLMs) at the University of Zurich under the supervision of Dr. Alberto Huertas from the Communication Systems Group (CSG) led by Prof. Dr. Burkhard Stiller.
 This code base only contains partially newly added scripts and builds upon the work of [Da San Martino et al. (2019)](https://aclanthology.org/D19-1565/) and their paper discussing